Access to HE (Nursing & Healthcare Professions)

 You may need to have some work experience in the field that you want to go into, as this will be important when applying for UCAS at the beginning of your course.

 This course benefits from daytime or evening study options to enable you to study alongside working.
 You will only need to attend college 2 days or 2 evenings a week during term time.

 "I am extremely grateful to both my fabulous tutors who were very supportive and motivational.
 I can honestly say that I made the best decision to attend City College and complete an Access to Higher education course because it has turned my dream of nursing into a reality.” - Claire Chester, now studying BSc Adult Nursing at the University of Southampton.

 If this is your first Level 3 qualification, you may be entitled to all of your fees being paid.
 If you're aged 19 or over and take out a 19+ Advanced Learning Loan to fund your Access to HE Diploma, then go on to successfully complete your degree or subsequent higher education course, the Government will pay the loan that covered your Access course.
 Please be aware if you do not complete the course, you will still be liable to pay the full course fees.
 A deposit will be required at the start of the course if you are applying for a loan, but this will be returned when your loan is finalised.

 If you are aged 19 or over and are starting a further education course at level 3 or above, you may qualify for a 19+ Advanced Learning Loan.
 This course is eligible for a 19+ Loan – for more information on how to apply click here.

 You will study units such as:

-You will also study Critical Thinking, undertake a research project which will also be presented to peers, develop ICT presentational skills and become confident with Harvard referencing.
+You will also develop your critical thinking skills, undertake a research project which will also be presented to peers, develop ICT presentational skills and become confident with Harvard referencing.
 Help will be given in writing your statement when applying to UCAS.
-There will be a considerable amount of self-study and research in your own time, so time management will be essential for a timely completion of assignments.
+There will be a considerable amount of self-study and research in your own time, so time management will be essential for timely completion of assignments.

 - Oral presentations